o-ashour/migrant-mingle/ReadMe.md

-# Welcome to Migrant Mingle
-> A digital gathering place where first-generation immigrant students can mingle, exchange family recipes, get in touch with others, and update their statuses to maintain a sense of security.

 ## About Migrant Mingle
 > A digital gathering place where first-generation low-income immigrant students can mingle, exchange family recipes, get in touch with others, and update their statuses to maintain a sense of security in order to thrive in their new study environments.